open-atmos/camp/test/monarch/README.md

 it is implemented for the GPU profiling.

-You can check file "mainMonarch.py" the code related to the variables "nsight" and "nvprof", like:
+You can check file "mainMonarch.py" the code related to the variable "nsight", like:

-`if (conf.profileCuda == "nvprof" and conf.caseGpuCpu ==
+`if conf.profileCuda == "nsight":`
-"GPU"):`

-You should see that the command line that calls the GPU profilers "nvprofs" and "nsight" is added to the rest of the command line to run the program.
+You should see that the command line that calls the GPU profiler "nsight" is added to the rest of the command line to run the program.

 # Profiling GPU